This seemingly innocent looking screen is the gateway to setting up advanced functionality: Workflows, visibility and versioning settings.

 - This is the default: Items start out as “private”, and then can get published.

 - Single State workflow

 - The most simple one: everything is always published.
 Recommended for really uncomplicated sites, basically it means there is no real workflow.

 - Best for a community-driven website, where all members of the community can create content that will be visible, but certain content can be ‘promoted’, usually to the front page.

 - Meant for intranets, where the majority of users is logged in.
 Some content can be ‘externally published’ so it is available to anonymous visitors as well.

 - No Workflow

-- In this one, items 'inherit' the state of their parent folder.
-So, if a certain type of content has the "No Workflow" workflow, it will be published if the folder where it lives is published, and privat if the folder where it lives is private.
+- In this one, items ‘inherit’ the state of their parent folder.
+If a certain type of content has the “No Workflow” workflow, it will be published if the folder where it lives is published, and private if the folder where it lives is private.

 All of these workflows can be assigned on a per-contenttype base.

 Once you select a content type in the top drop-down field, more options become available.
 In the screen-shot below, we have picked the “Page” content type: